-Our leaders at ESLC are highly experienced and dedicated professionals who are passionate about bringing inspired senior living to our communities every day.
-In turn, they inspire our staff and volunteers to deliver the friendly, respectful and supportive care that allows our seniors to age with meaning and dignity, throughout our continuum of care.
-If you’d like to contact any of our team listed below, just click on their name.
+Our leaders at ESLC are highly experienced and dedicated professionals who are passionate about bringing inspired senior living leadership to our communities every day.
+In turn, our senior management inspires our staff and volunteers to deliver the friendly, respectful and supportive care that allows our seniors to age with meaning and dignity throughout our continuum of care.

-Lisa has served at Episcopal SeniorLife Communities for 18 years, and is an experienced and trusted member of the senior leadership team.
+Lisa has served at Episcopal SeniorLife Communities for more than 22 years and is an experienced and trusted member of the senior leadership team.
+She is responsible for the strategic direction, operational performance, the financial viability and the governance practices for all ESLC services.
+Lisa is an innovative thinker, dedicated to leading change by defining and developing health care and community services that meet the ever-changing needs of seniors.
 Prior to coming to ESLC, she worked at The ARC of Monroe County for a decade and five years in public accounting.
-Her role at ESLC includes business strategy, development, capital asset management, investment management, new business integration and all compliance reporting.
-She directly supervises the Controller (finance, payroll, purchasing), Revenue Manager, Director of Information Technology and the Director of Employee Relations.
-Lisa received the 2010 LeadingAge, NY Professional of the Year Award, one of the Association’s highest awards for her leadership and commitment to long-term care, and was the first recipient of the Loren J. Ranaletta Award of Honor at ESLC.
-Lisa is invested in the Rochester Community and has served on various local and statewide boards and committees including The Sojouner House, Pathstone and LeadingAge, NY.
+Lisa received the 2010 LeadingAge New York Professional of the Year Award, one of the Association’s highest awards for her leadership and commitment to long-term care and was the first recipient of the Loren J. Ranaletta Award of Honor at ESLC.
+Lisa is invested in the Rochester Community and has served on various local and statewide boards and committees including The Sojouner House, Pathstone, Family Community Services and LeadingAge New York.

-Courtney has more than 20 years of experience in the senior living industry, 16 of which have been at Episcopal SeniorLife Communities.
+Courtney has more than 23 years of experience in the senior living industry, many of which have been at Episcopal SeniorLife Communities.
 She is an integral part of the senior leadership team, and is responsible for contributing to the overall vision, strategic direction and program development of the organization.
-Courtney oversees the volunteer, chaplaincy, marketing, public relations, fundraising and neighborhood program efforts.
-She has served in many roles within the community including President of GRAPE (Greater Rochester Area Partnership for the Elderly) from 2007-2009, and has received numerous awards and honors including Professional of the Year from LeadingAge, NY in 2012 and the Loren J. Ranaletta Award of Honor in 2016.
+Courtney oversees the chaplaincy program, marketing and public relations.
+She has served in many roles within the community including President of GRAPE (Greater Rochester Area Partnership for the Elderly) from 2007-2009, and has received numerous awards and honors including Professional of the Year from LeadingAge New York in 2012 and the Loren J. Ranaletta Award of Honor in 2016.
 Courtney has a keen sense of industry knowledge, and is passionate about helping seniors and their loved ones as they transition through life stages.

 Vice President of Healthcare Services

-As the administrator of record, Amanda is responsible for the overall direction, management and compliance of The Episcopal Church Home, and has administrative oversight at Seabury Woods.
+As the administrator of record, Amanda is responsible for the overall direction, management and compliance of the Episcopal Church Home.
 She received her bachelor’s degree in Business Administration from SUNY Fredonia, and her master’s degree in Healthcare Administration from RIT with a minor in Gerontology.
 She is a 2013 LeadingAge Leadership Academy Fellow.
 Amanda joined ESLC in 2016 after six years as a leader in the healthcare industry – one year at Aldersgate Retirement Community in Charlotte, North Carolina and seven years at Unity Health System.